keboola/adwords-extractor/README.md

     - **bucket** - Name of bucket where the data will be saved
     - **since** *(optional)* - start date of downloaded stats (default is "-1 day")
     - **until** *(optional)* - end date of downloaded stats (default is "-1 day")
-    - **reports** - Array of queries to download as Ad-hoc report, each item must contain:
+    - **reports** - Array of reports to download as Ad-hoc report, each item must contain:
         - **name** - Name of query, data will be saved to table `[bucket].report-[name]`
         - **query** - AWQL query for downloading Ad-hoc report (see [https://developers.google.com/adwords/api/docs/guides/awql]).
 You should pick columns to download from allowed report values and FROM clause from allowed report types
         - **primary** - Array of columns to be used as primary key